RDS-37: Effect

-Important results of RDS-37
+Aftermath

+Western reaction

+On 7 December, in the British House of Commons, Barbara Castle argued for a unilateral testing moratorium on the British hydrogen bomb programme:

+But did not the Prime Minister's reply ignore the fact that this is just the moment to stop the hydrogen bomb tests, because East and West have now reached parity in the development of the fission-fusion-fission bomb?
+In view of this, is it not disastrous for us, in order to have our own miserable little bomb, to hold up the ban on tests, which means that America will go on in the spring, as already announced, with the explosion of bigger and better bombs?

+A The New York Times article noted the significance of the test as an airbust, but varyingly guessed at altitudes up to 85,000 ft, from either a bomber or a missile, and a yield of between two and fifteen megatons.

+Analysis

 The RDS-37 tests at the Semipalatinsk Site proved to bring the Soviet Union back into the arms race with the United States.
 A large part of this was due to the fact that the Soviet Union was the first nation to successfully employ the use of lithium deuteride as a thermonuclear fuel.
 Another important factor to consider was the accuracy with which the Soviets were able to predict the energy yields of their bombs.
 The predictions for the RDS-6 tests were accurate up to 30% and the RDS-37 tests were accurate to within 10%, whereas the American counterpart energy yield predictions were off by a factor of two and a half in the Castle Bravo test.
 The Soviets also delivered a weapon-ready design for the RDS-37.
 On the American side of the arms race, the bombs being tested were remotely detonated.
 "The test was the culmination of many years of labor, a triumph that has opened the way to the development of a whole range of devices with diverse high-performance characteristics."
 The report on the RDS-37, written by Zel'dovich and Sakharov, stated that the new principle of atomic compression as seen in the RDS-37 was a "shining example of creative teamwork."
 The report boasted enormous amounts of design-oriented, experimental and technological efforts carried out under the supervision of Design Bureau 11's chief designer, Khariton.

 The successful detonation of the first two-stage thermonuclear weapon was an important moment in the Soviet Union's nuclear weapons program and helped shape the path of the program.
 It had shown that the gap between the United States and the Soviet Union was closing.
 More importantly, the nuclear yield gap had been closed.
 It was now a race between the nations to perfect the bomb, making it lighter, reliable, and more compact.
 Now, 22 November 1955, marked the date where the Soviet Union possessed a weapon that could destroy any target in the United States.